Scaffold-Stark/speedrunstark/README.md

 ![stakerUI](./packages/nextjs/public/ch1-staker.png)

-> 👩‍💻 You can call `yarn deploy:reset` any time you want a fresh contract, it will get re-deployed even if there are no changes on it.
+> 👩‍💻 You can call `yarn deploy` any time you want a fresh contract, it will get re-deployed even if there are no changes on it.
 > You may need it when you want to reload the _"Time Left"_ of your tests.

 Your `Staker UI` tab should be almost done and working at this point.